 Withdrawal from the Program

-In rare cases, if a University Scholar is unable to arrive at an alternate project that is acceptable to the advisory committee, he/she will need to withdraw from the program.
-The student must first consult with his/her advisory committee to obtain members’ input regarding whether withdrawal is an appropriate step.
+In rare cases, if a University Scholar is unable to arrive at an alternate project that is acceptable to the advisory committee, they will need to withdraw from the program.
+The student must first consult with their advisory committee to obtain members’ input regarding whether withdrawal is an appropriate step.

-To withdraw, the University Scholar would contact Dr. Monica van Beusekom to indicate the decision.
-The withdrawal letter may be submitted electronically or mailed/submitted to:
+To withdraw, the University Scholar would contact the coordinator of the University Scholar Program to indicate the decision.
+The withdrawal letter may be submitted electronically to the coordinator of the University Scholar Program.

-The student would then complete a regular plan of study for his/her major.
+The student would then complete a regular plan of study for their major.